Matrx123/web3/README.md

 learned about ganache and deployed a contract in ganache local dev blockchain. added environment variables for rpc urls and private keys. verified and publish code after deploying the contract to sepolia test net from vscode and with the help of alchamy.
+We are using hardhat for boilerplate and connection with hardhat's ethers module and replacing ganache.

 ## Part 1: Solidity Basics